ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_1.md

 #### Project structure

-We will put our code in the `todo-servlet` module.
+We will put our JavaScript code in the `todo-js-client` module.
-As you might know from other tutorials, the servlet module is simply a WebSocket endpoint for the `todo-server` application.
+During the build process of the `todo-servlet` module the contents of this module will be copied to the right location.
-Since  GlassFish instance is running anyway we use it to serve the static files for our web app as well.
+For more information on how to start the servlet, please refer to the [server tutorial][servertutorial].

 #### Purpose of the React transformer